Will A Power Washer Work With Low Water Pressure

 3. Check and clean the water inlet strainer

-If you don’t have the conditions to get a gravity water supply tank, you can consider connecting a pipeline booster pump in series between the water source and the washing machine.
-This device can rigidly increase the water pressure and flow rate into the machine to ensure that it can meet the minimum requirements (usually higher than 20 PSI and the flow rate is satisfactory).
+If you don’t have the space or means to get a gravity water supply tank, you can consider connecting a pipeline booster pump in series between the water source and the washing machine.
+This device can mechanically boost the water pressure and flow rate into the machine to ensure that it can meet the minimum requirements (usually higher than 20 PSI and the flow rate is satisfactory).

 5. Make sure your nozzle is not wrong